-San Diego—April 3, 2014—NewSchool of Architecture and Design (NewSchool) is pleased to announce that Dr. Thomas Albright, President of the Academy of Neuroscience for Architecture (ANFA), Professor and Conrad T. Prebys Chair, and Director of the Center for the Neurobiology of Vision at the Salk Institute for Biological Studies, will deliver the keynote address at NewSchool’s 29th annual commencement ceremony June 14.
+San Diego—April 3, 2014—NewSchool of Architecture & Design (NewSchool) is pleased to announce that Dr. Thomas Albright, President of the Academy of Neuroscience for Architecture (ANFA), Professor and Conrad T. Prebys Chair, and Director of the Center for the Neurobiology of Vision at the Salk Institute for Biological Studies, will deliver the keynote address at NewSchool’s 29th annual commencement ceremony June 14.

 As president of ANFA, an organization NewSchool has been involved with since ANFA’s start, Albright advocates the promotion and advancement of knowledge that links neuroscience research to a growing understanding of human responses to the built environment.
 Albright’s scientific research has placed him at the forefront of his field and it has direct application to the work of architects and designers.